mattflipsbits/DuinoDays/Day1/Day1.md

-In this course we will be using a virtual [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3/) featuring the [ATmega328P](https://www.microchip.com/en-us/product/atmega328p) microcontroller in the Tinkercad sections, and the [Arduino Mega 2560](https://docs.arduino.cc/hardware/mega-2560/) which features the [ATmega 2560](https://www.microchip.com/en-us/product/atmega2560)in the hands-on section.
+In this course we will be using a virtual [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3/) featuring the [ATmega328P](https://www.microchip.com/en-us/product/atmega328p) microcontroller in the Tinkercad sections, and the [Arduino Mega 2560](https://docs.arduino.cc/hardware/mega-2560/) which features the [ATmega 2560](https://www.microchip.com/en-us/product/atmega2560) in the hands-on section.
 ##

 ### From the Docs